 My wife's not that hard to shop for during the holidays.

-gift-giving synopsis and realized my Christmas formula for Mrs. Bootleg has been the same for at least the last decade: gift cards to her favorite shops (Victoria's Secret, Ann Taylor Loft); a few things she specifically requests and a mix n' match of active wear (ladies sweats from the Nike store) and/or inactive wear (ladies sweats from Target).
+While kicking around an angle for this post, I came across my 2007 gift-giving synopsis and realized my Christmas formula for Mrs. Bootleg has been the same for at least the last decade: gift cards to her favorite shops (Victoria's Secret, Ann Taylor Loft); a few things she specifically requests and a mix n' match of active wear (ladies sweats from the Nike store) and/or inactive wear (ladies sweats from Target).

 I spent most of the month of December hubristically believing that I could knock out Mrs. Bootleg's Christmas list in a single session.
-Instead, the afternoons I'd earmarked for mall conquering turned into 700-word
+Instead, the afternoons I'd earmarked for mall conquering turned into 700-word fast food mash notes.

 On December 24, I was down to my last day.
 A few elements of the formula were easy to find.
-Mrs. Bootleg has recently taken over the top two dresser drawers for her spectacular collection of classy drawers draws.
-There'd be no gift card deviation from Victoria's Secret this year.
-And, since I'm six months from being evicted out of the walk-in closet in our master bedroom, why not hasten the exodus of my apparel with the Ann Taylor gift card?
+Mrs. Bootleg has recently taken over the top two dresser drawers for her spectacular collection of classy

-Glass Joe and Von Kaiser out of the way – and some assorted jewelry already in Mrs. Bootleg's stocking – it was time to auto-pilot the rest of the wife's gift list.
+With the gift equivalents of Glass Joe and Von Kaiser out of the way – and some assorted jewelry already in Mrs. Bootleg's stocking – it was time to auto-pilot the rest of the wife's gift list.

 Then, a funny thing happened: I could NOT bring myself to half-ass it this year.
 Oh, my wallet was willing, but my conscience was not.
 I drove down to one of San Diego's higher-end malls and spent two hours talking myself in and out of buying the wife something at a place like The Coach Store.
 Mrs. Bootleg's got a few Coach bags already, so…what's one more?